 The fault of another person must be established for a notice of claim to succeed.
 If you are partly at fault you can still claim but your entitlement will be reduced by the extent of your contribution to the accident.

 What am I entitled to claim?

-The early payment of up to $5,000 for medical expenses is paid by the CTP insurer (including Nominal Defendant) and is designed to provide speedy access to treatment and rehabilitation to support a better health outcome.
+Most people are entitled to the early payment of up to $5,000 for medical expenses (using the MANF/MAMR) which is paid by the CTP insurer (including Nominal Defendant) and is designed to provide speedy access to treatment and rehabilitation to support a better health outcome.

-Through the NOC process, you are entitled to make a claim for:
+With the NOC process, where the insurer accepts the driver was at-fault, the injured person is entitled to make a claim for:

-- Economic loss – this includes compensation for past and future loss of earning capacity and for past and future medical, treatment and care expenses.
+- Economic loss – this includes compensation for past and future loss of earning capacity; and

 - Non-economic loss (general damages) – this includes pain and suffering, loss of enjoyment of life and any loss of expectation of life experienced by you as a result of the injuries.